simmi30/lnd1/docs/grpc/java.md

 # How to write a Java gRPC client for the Lightning Network Daemon

-This section enumerates what you need to do to write a client that communicates with lnd in Java.
+This section enumerates what you need to do to write a client that communicates with broln in Java.
 We'll be using Maven as our build tool.

 ### Prerequisites
  - Maven
- - running lnd
+ - running broln
- - running btcd
+ - running brond

 ### Setup and Installation
 #### Project Structure